 How Tetris Rebuilds Vision

-This is great news for any video gamer who is suffering from amblyopia, because what gamer wouldn’t want to be told they have to play more video games in order to treat their condition?
+This is great news for any video gamer.
+Who wouldn’t want to be told they have to play more video games in order to treat their condition?